-Congratulations on applying for the Obs and Gynae (O&G) ST1 Interview!
+Congratulations on applying to be an Obstetrics and Gynaecology Trainee!
 We’ve written this post in combination with our ST1 Interview Question Bank to help you start preparing for interview.

 Obstetrics and Gynaecology ST1 Interview Top Tips

-You have already taken the hardest step in making a decision about your specialty.
-If successful with your interview you have an exciting career ahead of you, with so many possibilities open to you.
-One of the amazing aspects about obs and gynae (and there are many!), is the mixture of medicine and surgery.
+You have already done the hard step, making a decision about your specialty.
+As you are aware, some of you may not need to have an interview, if you score highly in your MSRA exam (see O&G MSRA Exam for more details).
+If successful with your interview you have an exciting career ahead of you with so many possibilities open to you.
+One of the amazing aspects about O&G, and there are many, is the mixture of medicine and surgery.
 Perhaps it is a cliché but it is very true.

 The interview is often the stage that applicants find most stressful!
 However, it shouldn’t be.
-You have been selected for interview, chosen to be there and you’ve prepared well.
-The examiners sitting across the table from you are there because they want you to succeed.
+The examiners are there because they want you to succeed.
 They will try and help you to interview as the best person you can be!
 You have a right to be there.
-You need to walk into the interview and show them what you are made of…ready?
+You need to show them what you are made of…ready?

 - Dress the part: appearance is important.
 You want to look professional; this is after all a professional interview.
-Ensure you are smart; make sure your shoes are clean and tuck in your shirt – the basics!
+Ensure you are smart; bare below the elbows– the basics!

 - Be polite: how you act during the interview process is important.
-Remember in seven years time the person sitting opposite you may be your Consultant colleague.
-Obs & Gynae is a specialty built on teamwork and communication, as well as technical skill.
+Remember in seven years time the person sitting in front of you may be your Consultant colleague.
+O&G is a specialty built on teamwork, communication as well as technical skill.
 Show that you are a team player and communicate well by being polite, listen actively and thank the interviewers before you leave.

 - Be prepared: by reading this blog you are already preparing.
 Speak to people you know who have done the interview.
-Our other blogs Interview Preparation and Essential Reading, Interview Format and Day in the Life of a Trainee will also provide some useful information.
+Our other blogs O&G Interview Preparation and Essential Reading, O&G Interview Format and O&G: The Day in the Life of a Trainee will also provide some useful information.
 A simple way that you can prepare for the interview, is to record yourself speaking your answers out loud, this will help consolidate your thoughts.
 If you are brave get a family member or friend to ask you questions.
-The more you speak outloud, the easier it will be on the day.
+The more you speak outline the easier it will be on the day.

 Good luck!
-Please read the rest of our blogs for more information and check out our question bank to find practice questions for the interview!
+Read the rest of our blogs for more information and check out our question bank to find practice questions for the interview!